rorygibson/statik/README.md

 Requires (as a designer who wants to give a client an editable website):
  - a website, expressed as a set of static .html files, CSS, JavaScript, images etc.
- - that you put a simple attribute on the elements you consider 'editable' (just include a data-content-id="some unique value" attribute on each one)

 ## Setup
     git clone https://github.com/rorygibson/ces.git